KianBahasadri/bahasadri.com/docs/features/movies-on-demand/overview.md

 4. **Wait for Preparation**
    - The UI shows a status such as:
-     - “Queued”
+     - "Queued"
-     - “Downloading”
+     - "Starting"
-     - “Preparing file”
+     - "Downloading"
-     - “Ready to watch”
+     - "Ready to watch"
    - For many movies, this preparation window might be a few minutes or less, depending on file size and Usenet speed.

 5. **Watch**